ubgamingpro/whaleparty/README.md

-# whaleparty
+# whaleshark

-WhalepartyMC is a fork of papermc you know? paper is fork of spigot > bukkit.
+A Minecraft server proxy with unparalleled server support, scalability, and flexibility.

+whaleshark is fork of velocity licensed under GPLv3 license.